 Appeal Your Assessment:

 If you see an error in property card, or you think your assessment is too high, you have the right to file an appeal, and should certainly exercise it.
 The card includes information about the size of the lot, the precise dimensions of the rooms, and the number and type of fixtures located within the home.
+The way that the City of Edmonton assesses your home is done on an aggregate scale, not taking into account many of the individual aspects of your property.

 As you review this card, note any differences and then raise those issues with the tax assessor.
 Tax assessors don't always get it right.
 The assessor will either make the correction or conduct a re-evaluation.